a collection of shitty poems and feverish thoughts

 thunderous downpour washing us clean clean clean of palmprints and hurled catcalls,

-the light sprinkle after a long dry spell, producing that special scent pertichor--
+the light sprinkle after a long dry spell, producing that special scent petrichor--

 did you know that humans are 200,000 times more sensitive to petrichor than sharks are to blood?